Psychical research in Italy between '800 and '900 - 2

 C – Pre-scientific hypotheses:

-As you can see, it is a complex and detailed scheme, within which everyone can decide – based on their own psychic orientation – what can be considered acceptable and what must certainly be rejected as absurd.
-It can be added that most of the hypotheses that Morselli included in the Metapsychical category have more recently been merged into the super-ESP (or super-PSI) theory, which we have already mentioned.
-Already this classification makes us understand how Morselli, as his mediumistic experiences went on and his studies deepened, became more attentive to the explanatory hypotheses advanced by other authoritative researchers: on the other hand, he was of the opinion that the various mediumistic phenomena do not necessarily have to be traced back to a single cause, but different hypotheses could be used depending on each case.
+As we can see, it is a complex and detailed scheme, within which everyone can decide – based on their own psyche's orientation – what can be considered acceptable and what must certainly be rejected as absurd.
+It can be added that most of the hypotheses that Morselli included in the Metapsychical category have more recently been merged into the super-PSI theory, which we have already mentioned.
+Moreover, this classification makes us understand how Morselli, as his mediumistic experiences went on and his studies deepened, became more attentive to the explanatory hypotheses advanced by other authoritative researchers: on the other hand, he was of the opinion that the various mediumistic phenomena do not necessarily have to be traced back to a single cause, but different hypotheses could be used depending on each case.

 Morselli's unsympathetic attitude towards Paladino

-A single critical remark, in my opinion, can be moved to Morselli, once the value and importance of his work has been recognized: he always treated Eusapia Paladino with an aloofness and a sense of superiority that sometimes manifested as a form of ill-concealed contempt.
+A single critical remark, in my opinion, must be moved to Morselli, once the value and importance of his work has been recognized: he always treated Eusapia Paladino with an aloofness and a sense of superiority that sometimes manifested as a form of ill-concealed contempt.
 Among the thanks he addressed in his book to the people who helped, motivated and advised him in his demanding work, not one is dedicated to the medium.
-Certainly Paladino made herself paid for her performances, even if – as we have seen – she then gave to charity almost everything she earned, and lived poorly, so that she ended her days as a sick and miserable woman.
-It is equally true that she was an illiterate commoner: yet she did not lack her capacity for judgment and her dignity, which she manifested defending the genuineness of her mediumistic powers – even if in an ineffective and incongruous way.
+Certainly Paladino made herself paid for her performances, even if – as we have seen – she then gave to charity almost everything she earned, and lived poorly, so much so that she ended her days as a sick and indigent woman.
+It is equally true that she was an illiterate commoner: yet she did not lack judgment and dignity of her own, which she manifested defending the genuineness of her mediumistic powers, even if in an ineffective and incongruous way.
 For this reason she always proved herself available to participate in experiments conducted by renowned researchers, hoping to see her mediumship recognized, beyond the expedients and the undoubted frauds that she was rightly accused of.
-On the other hand it must be said that outstanding mediums like Paladino were not to be found every day and at every corner, and this fact would suffice to say that a little more respect (and human sympathy) towards her by Morselli, would not have compromised any of the experiences.
+On the other hand it must be recognized that outstanding mediums like Paladino could not be found every day and at every corner, and this fact would suffice to say that a little more respect (and human sympathy) towards her by Morselli would not have compromised any of the experiences.

 Kant & Swedenborg